richafnu/Viva/Viva/control-access-admin-center.md

 ## Delete an existing policy
 1. From the Microsoft 365 admin center, select **Viva** from the settings menu.
 2. Select the **Settings** tab and select **Manage feature access**.
-3. Select the policy you’d like to delete.
+3. Select the policy you'd like to delete.
 4. Select **Delete policy**.
-5. Confirm you’d like to delete the policy.
+5. Confirm you'd like to delete the policy.

 ## Additional information and best practices
 - Changes to access policies take effect for the user within 24 hours, unless noted for a specific feature.
 Changes for Copilot in Viva Engage might take up to 48 hours.